 3. Magic Tree House Series by Mary Pope Osborne — There are a million in the series and all very engaging, good short and entertaining reads for beginning readers!
 Fantastic “first” chapter series.
 The library always has several to choose from, if you want to see if they’re a good fit before buying.

-4. Diary of a Wimpy Kid Books 1-14 — These are a pretty good first series for kids because there are a TON of cartoons sprinkled throughout.
+4. Diary of a Wimpy Kid Books 1-15 — These are a pretty good first series for kids because there are a TON of cartoons sprinkled throughout.
 Kids love the story and the characters, although parents be warned, there are some pretty silly things that happen and you will probably hear ALL about them.
-Book 13 comes out in November!
+Book 15 comes out at the end of this month!

 5. Captain Underpants Collection — These are the silliest books.
 But they can be read over and over and over and still be outrageously hilarious.
 Pretty easy read and TONS of cartoons and jokes to keep even the most reluctant reader engaged.